Meeco/docs/releases/svx-1.4.0.md

 ## Bug Fixes

-- Resolved an issue where organisation applications could still login after the organisation or tenant was archived.
+- Resolved an issue where organisation or tenant applications could still login after the organisation or tenant was archived.
 After archiving, allow for up to 10 minutes access token expiration.

 ### Portal